Primary school boys can be hard to buy for – they are just outgrowing a lot of toys, and are usually starting to request expensive type of gifts!

 - Budgie or Parrot

-Lego is awesome!
+Both Lego and Little Bits are awesome and educational!
 It’s often the first time a boy will follow instructions (which they seem to lose by manhood!)
-Many engineers, builders and mechanics started their passion with the simple enjoyment of Lego.
+Many engineers, builders and mechanics started their passion with the simple enjoyment of putting things together.
 Lego is expensive, however, you can get the small starter boxes for around the $10 mark.
-The best thing about Lego is that it is something Dad can do with the kids!
+The best thing about building stuff is that it is something Dad can do with the kids!

 6. Fishing Gear